0%

 Who EDOF Lenses Are Best For

-Multifocal Lenses: Maximum Reduction in Glasses Use
+Multifocal Lenses – Maximum Reduction in Glasses Use

-If your number-one goal is to avoid glasses as much as possible not just for distance, but for reading too then multifocal IOLs are the option designed to get you closest to total spectacle independence.
+If your main goal is to avoid glasses as much as possible not just for distance but also for near tasks multifocal IOLs are designed to get you closest to full spectacle independence.
+These lenses split incoming light into multiple focal points, allowing your brain to select the correct image depending on what you’re doing:

-• One for distance
+• One focus for distance

 • One for intermediate